 The food we consume determines how our genes are expressed.
 Eating healthy foods sets the causes and conditions for our genes to express themselves through an optimum physiology.
 Living according to our most fundamental nature is the foundation of radiant health.
 The following is recommended:

-Eat – fiber, brown rice, pearl barley, raw foods, fish, turkey, chicken, garlic, onions, sea cucumber, lotus root, seaweed, shitake mushrooms, black fungus, Chinese black dates, hawthorn berries, cassia seeds, chrysanthemum, vinegar, water, olive oil chestnuts, mung beans, raw nuts
+Eat – low sugar fruits, fiber, brown rice, pearl barley, raw foods, fish, turkey, chicken, garlic, onions, sea cucumber, lotus root, seaweed, shitake mushrooms, black fungus, Chinese black dates, hawthorn berries, cassia seeds, chrysanthemum, vinegar, water, olive oil chestnuts, mung beans, raw nuts

 A consistent program of 45-60 minutes of moderate exercise on most days of the week strengthens the heart by lowering blood pressure, reducing body fat, lowering the risk of diabetes, and reducing the risk of heart attack and stroke.
 People who are sedentary in their daily lives are more likely to have heart disease compared with people who are active.
 Obesity is a major factor in heart disease.